Religious History Of St. John Baptiste

 Especially since 1972, the laity has become more and more involved in taking responsibility for decorations, crib mounting, monitoring parties and family picnics, and other church-related activities.
 Church renovations and financial responsibility to a certain extent are being assumed by the parish.

 The laity, both men and women, have been trained and mandated to lead Sunday Services of the Word in the absence of a priest.

 Extraordinary Eucharistic Ministers have been serving since 1975.
-The first ones to be mandated were: Daniel Daigneault and his son Magloire; Nap Johnson, Antoine Laliberte, Cohn McCahlum and Amable Roy.
+The first ones to be mandated were: Daniel Daigneault and his son Magloire; Nap Johnson, Antoine Laliberte, Cohn McCallum and Amable Roy.

-Families are encouraged and called upon to do the sacramental preparation, hence adult education is an established diocesan priority in an effort to prepare parents to fulfil their responsibility as educators.
+Families are encouraged and called upon to do the sacramental preparation, hence adult education is an established diocesan priority to prepare parents to fulfil their responsibility as educators.
 "Builders of the New Earth," a formation program covering what Catholics believe, has been introduced.

 "Wellness Groups," for men, women and youth are held each summer at South Bay.
 These groups were started about four years ago after a few women attended two training sessions in New Mexico to enable them to set up their own groups.

 "Women Care Groups," meet with elders at least once a month to assist them in various ways: gathering them for prayer, entertainment, a special meal, or for an outing.
 The women do their own fundraising for these care groups.

 Prayer Groups, are still held, although they are less numerous than from the time that Sister Briege McKenna, ASU, came from Tampa, Florida in 1976 to lead the faithful in a charismatic renewal form of prayer.

 Cursillo Ultreyas, are still somewhat occasions of gathering for prayer.